MosesSupposes/Purescript-By-Example/text/chapter6.md

 We can even define type classes with zero type arguments!
 These correspond to compile-time assertions about our functions, allowing us to track global properties of our code in the type system.

 An important example is the `Partial` class which we saw earlier when discussing partial functions.
-We've seen the partial functions `head` and `tail`, defined in `Data.Array.Partial` already:
+Take for example the functions `head` and `tail` defined in `Data.Array.Partial` that allow us to get the head or tail of an array without wrapping them in a `Maybe`, so they can fail if the array is empty:

 ```haskell
 head :: forall a.
 Partial => Array a -> a